 There isn’t really any effective norovirus treatment that can cure the symptoms completely, and going to a hospital would only multiply the chances of infecting others.
 Paracetamol helps with aches and pains.
 Other than that, stay hydrated and let the “stomach bug” run its course, while taking a lot of rest and eating plain and semi-liquid food.

-Prevention is the most effective form of norovirus control, so:
+Prevention is the most effective form of norovirus control, so How to Prevent Norovirus?

 - Avoid contact with infected people or contaminated food.